johnwalicki/TI-SimpleLink-Workshop/part3/MMWAVETOF.md

 - Close the High Accuracy Visualiser window and press the **SW1** button which will convert the output stream from binary to text which can easily be viewed and consumed by the CC3235SF MCU.

-- Open a serial port on the CFG port (921600,n,8,1) and you should see this line buffered status reported every second from the mmWave board.
+- Open a serial port in Teraterm (link on desktop) for the DATA port (921600,n,8,1) and you should see this line buffered status reported every second from the mmWave board.
+You will see the range reported to mm accuracy, as well as the on-chip temperature measurements for the 2 antenna chains that we are using.

 ![Terminal - mmWave](/screenshots/TERM-mmwave.png)

 ### Step 4 - Connecting the LaunchPad and BoosterPack.

 The mmWave MMWAVEICBOOST has a BoosterPack connector which is compatible with the CC3235SF LaunchPad.
-These boards can be connected together and the USB serial connection returned to the CC3235SF LaunchPad.
+These boards can be connected together and the serial connection (seen over USB) can be returned directly to the CC3235SF LaunchPad.

 ### Step 5 - Building the LaunchPad application